amuslera/agent-comms-mvp/docs/system/ARCHITECTURE_REBOOT.md

 - FastAPI backend exposes /metrics/agents and /metrics/plans/{plan_id} endpoints
 - Endpoints return agent and plan performance metrics (average score, success rate, task count, last activity, etc.)
 - Metrics are computed from logs/agent_scores.json

+## Alert System

+The ARCH agent system includes a flexible alert system for monitoring task execution and system health.
+The alert system is implemented through the following components:

+### Alert Policy

+Alert policies are defined in YAML format and specify rules for triggering alerts based on message content and task results.
+Each policy includes:

+- Version and description
+- List of alert rules
+- Conditions for triggering alerts
+- Actions to take when alerts are triggered

+Example alert conditions:
+- Error codes and retry counts
+- Task result scores and durations
+- Agent-specific performance metrics
+- System health indicators

+### Alert Evaluator

+The alert evaluator (`AlertEvaluator`) is responsible for:

+1. Loading and validating alert policies
+2. Evaluating incoming messages against alert rules
+3. Triggering appropriate actions when conditions are met
+4. Logging alert events for monitoring and analysis

+The evaluator supports two types of notifications:
+- Human notifications via console logging
+- Webhook notifications to external systems

+### Integration with Message Router

+The alert evaluator is integrated into the message router, allowing for real-time evaluation of messages as they flow through the system.
+This integration enables:

+- Immediate detection of issues
+- Proactive alerting for potential problems
+- Automated responses to system events
+- Comprehensive monitoring of agent performance

+### Alert Logging

+All triggered alerts are logged to a dedicated alert log file, providing:
+- Historical record of system events
+- Audit trail for debugging
+- Performance metrics for analysis
+- Input for system health monitoring